pingcrosby/Spinnaker-AzureAuthorization/readme.md

 + See repos for gate-local.yml .. and a super quick easy service "http://getuserinfo-svc:8008/getuserinfo" that I knocked up quickly in GO to demo it..  deploy the svc locally - it just extracts/validates and returns json for mapper

 ## Important that you include the `username` mapping
 * DONT forget that [`username`: YourField...]
 HAS to be in the mapping..
 It must be mapped behind the scenes normally but when overriding with gate-local.yml if you dont specify it you with get errors around "user_id" missing...
 This was annoying and confusing as its called "username" in code but logged as "user_id" - so had to trawl source to find it

 ## GetUserInfo server..
-+ To build it..updates the TENANT_ID in `svr.go` and either run `docker build -t getuserinfo:latest` or `go run svr.go`
-+ To run it..if you use docker then run simply with `docker run -d -p 8008:8008 getuserinfo:latest`
++ See the authz-getuserinfo folder

 ## To generate a test flow...